 Disclaimer: This resource is for information purposes only.
 APMA advises doctors of podiatric medicine to speak with an attorney or financial advisor duly licensed in their jurisdiction.

-During the COVID-19 Public Health Emergency, there are four non-face-to-face service types podiatrists can provide to most patients.
-A provider’s ability to employ these services may differ based on the patient’s insurance and state licensure.
-Some private insurers have issued guidelines that vary from what is listed below.
+Through the end of 2024, there are four main non-face-to-face service types podiatrists can provide.
+A podiatrist’s ability to employ these services and be reimbursed for these services may differ based on the patient’s insurance and state licensure.
 Always check with payer and state licensure guidelines before providing any service.

-1. Telehealth for Medicare Part B and Medicare Advantage Patients—Services that are normally furnished in person which are instead furnished remotely using interactive, real-time telecommunication technology
+1. Telehealth services that are normally furnished in person which are instead furnished remotely using interactive, real-time telecommunication technology

 APMA suggests obtaining informed consent for these services.
 APMA further suggests that members advise patients that there will be a charge for these services, that copays and deductibles may apply, and referrals may be necessary if required by the insurance plan.